sequelpro/sequelpro/readme.md

  * Install [GitHub for Mac](https://desktop.github.com/) (or [Tower](https://www.git-tower.com/), or [SourceTree](https://www.sourcetreeapp.com/), or […](http://git-scm.com/downloads/guis))
  * Click "Clone in Desktop" on the right sidebar of our [GitHub page](https://github.com/sequelpro/sequelpro)
  * Open `sequel-pro.xcodeproj`
+ * Ensure the Scheme build target is set to Sequel Pro
  * Click the `Run` button in the toolbar
  * If the above doesn't work, please file a [bug report](https://github.com/sequelpro/sequelpro/issues/new)